enova/pgl_ddl_deploy/README.md

 be automatically run on the subscriber.
 Instead, it will be logged as a `WARNING` and put into the `unhandled` table for manual processing.

+The regression suite in the `sql` folder has examples of several of these cases.

 Thus, limitations on multi-statement SQL is largely based on how your client sends its messages in SQL to Postgres, and likewise how your developers tend to write SQL.
 The good thing about this is that pgl_ddl_deploy does a lot of work to figure out if it is getting a multi-statement by using the built-in parser to get the list of command tags in a SQL statement.

 It is very likely that replication will break in such cases, and you will have to manually intervene.

-These limitations obviously have to be weighed against the cost of not using a framework like this at all.
+These limitations obviously have to be weighed against the cost of not using a framework like this at all in your environment.

 The `unhandled` table and `WARNING` logs are designed to be leveraged with monitoring to create alerting around when manual intervention is required for DDL changes.